Periodontists in New City, NY

 A Silent Disease

 We often call periodontal disease a “silent” disease because it is very common for people to be completely unaware of its presence.
+The early stages may only show subtle signs like occasional bleeding gums or mild bad breath.
 The initial stage of gingivitis may cause some noticeable symptoms, but the following stages often do not.
-Without pain or swelling, it is easy for someone who does not see a dentist regularly to be clueless about the slow, quiet erosion of the foundation around his or her teeth.
+Without pain or swelling, it is easy for someone who does not see a dentist regularly to be unaware of the slow, quiet erosion of the foundation around their teeth.

 Link to Overall Health

 Periodontists treat many other conditions in the mouth in addition to gum disease.
 They perform cosmetic dentistry by improving the appearance of the gums.
-They surgically place dental implants as an anchor for your dentist to replace missing teeth.
+They surgically place dental implants as an anchor for your dentist to replace missing teeth, including single tooth implant procedures and multiple implants.
 They improve the shape and size of the jawbone in areas waiting for dental implants.
-They also perform extractions and sinus lifts to prepare for implants.
-The list goes on.
+They also perform tooth extraction and sinus lifts to prepare for implants.

 Gum Recession

-Gum recession may be the result of gum disease, but it also occurs in healthy mouths.
-Heavy teeth grinding, iatrogenic tooth brushing, or inappropriate orthodontic movement of the teeth can lead to recession, too.
-Our periodontist gum disease in New York can choose from several techniques to either move or replace gum tissue to cover the roots of the teeth.
+Receding gums may be the result of gum disease, but it also occurs in healthy mouths.
+Heavy teeth grinding, aggressive tooth brushing, or inappropriate orthodontic movement of the teeth can lead to recession, too.
+When gums recede, the exposed root becomes vulnerable to sensitivity and decay.
+Our periodontists in New City can choose from several techniques to either move or replace soft tissue to cover the roots of the teeth.
+Gum graft procedures restore both gum health and the patient’s ability to smile confidently.
 This improves both tooth sensitivity and the appearance of your smile.

 Excessive Gum Tissue

 Some people actually have too much gum tissue or a “gummy” smile.
-Our periodontist in New York often works in conjunction with cosmetic dentists to remove excess gum tissue and create beautiful smiles.
-We also remove gum tissue to give your dentist access to a deep cavity.
+Our periodontists in New City often work in conjunction with cosmetic dentists to remove excess gum tissue and create beautiful smiles.
+This procedure reshapes the gum line for better aesthetics, particularly around the front tooth area.
+We also remove gum tissue to give your dentist access to a deep cavity through crown lengthening.

 Treating Missing Teeth